Sabareesan1255/html-tree-compare_v1.1/README.md

 ### Pre-requisites

-- 1st step is to install the dependencies required for python, the dependencies are available in the `/assets/requirements.txt` in the project folder
+- First install the dependencies required for python, the dependencies are available in the `/assets/requirements.txt` in the project folder
-- install the dependencies using the command via terminal/cmd `pip install -r <path_to_requirements.txt>`
+- Install the dependencies using the command via terminal/cmd `pip install -r <path_to_requirements.txt>`
-- unzip the following file 'assets/codemirror.zip' into the same path
+- Unzip the following file 'assets/codemirror.zip' into the same path
-- navigate to the project directory and open up a terminal/cmd and run the following command to install node dependencies, `npm i`
+- Navigate to the project directory and open up a terminal/cmd and run the following command to install node dependencies, `npm i`
-- once the above are installed, run the following command to open the project. `npm start`
+- Once the above are installed, run the following command to open the project. `npm start`

 ### Process execution